ga-wdi-lessons/rails-features-U-partials/readme.md

 - Implement edit & update features for a model in rails
 - Use application layout to structure rendered views
 - DRY up rails code by converting edit & new forms to partials
-- Convert show/index to render partials for collections
+- Convert show/index to render partials for atom
 - Utilize Rails strong parameters to address the mass assignment vulnerability

 ## Framing